 Attribute name Format Purpose Sample Default file Medium string The default location and name of the file.
 This is the file that is going to be suggested during the simulation definition (see section 4.3.3). orbit.xml Description Medium string Brief description of the file's composition, its purpose or its type (XML, TIFF, NETCDF, etc.).
-XML file with Orbital information openSF
+XML file with Orbital information

 It is important to note that the default file name is the way to know if two modules are compatible and to connect them in the simulation definition.
+A descriptor could also have zero files.
+Multiple descriptors with zero files could be created, but they are all equivalent to openSF.